Frequently asked questions

 Do you have life models?

-Life painting classes are running on Thursday morning and afternoon.
-We Also have Life Drawing on Monday evenings.
+Life painting classes are running on Wednesday evenings.

 We also have models coming for one or two sessions per term on our regular classes, depending on numbers of students attending per class and the programme for the term.